ryrob30/mobile-services.en/help/xamarin/get-started.md

 uuid: e7a48107-bd0e-47d6-b49c-dfdae189ac37
 ---

-# Xamarin components for Experience Cloud Solutions 4.x SDK{#xamarin-components-for-experience-cloud-solutions-x-sdk}
+# Xamarin components for Experience Cloud Solutions 4.x SDK {#xamarin-components-for-experience-cloud-solutions-x-sdk}

 This topic describes how to get started using Xamarin components for Mobile solutions 4.x SDK.